 However, what is it what we are seeking there?
 Its content seems elusive.
-The classical quote is from Aristotle's Metaphysics, which is partially borrowed from Plato's Sophist.
+The classical quote is from Aristotle's Metaphysics (1011b25), which is partially borrowed from Plato's Sophist.
 It says: "To say of what is that it is not, or of what is not that it is, is false, while to say of what is that it is, and of what is not that it is not, is true."
 This is the famous correspondence theory, which says that truth is assigned to our thoughts, beliefs, or claims if they agree with the facts.
 This sounds trivial, it is trivial, but it is almost the only game in town.

 After the correspondence theory remained pupated for two thousand years, it was first turned into a proper theoretical enterprise by Tarski's semantic theory of truth.
-You would be surprised to see how many fine distinctions philosophers have developed in the meantime, how many slight variants of that platitude, and how many subtle arguments for and against the variants.
+It is surprising to see how many fine distinctions philosophers have developed in the meantime, how many slight variants of that platitude, and how many subtle arguments for and against the variants.

 I am far from belittling those attempts.
-They form a fascinating cosmos, at least for those, like me, who can feel the fascination.
-However, if you look at them from some distance they appear like idle play.
+They form a fascinating cosmos.1 However, if one looks at them from some distance they appear like idle play.
 There are all those ontological categories: assertions, sentences, beliefs, contents, propositions, states of affairs, facts, events, even tropes, and so forth.
 All these categories may and should be distinguished.
-But somehow they all seem to mutually correspond, in virtue of the fact that they all are identified by propositional complements: the assertion that p, the sentence "p", the belief that p, the proposition that p, the fact that p, the event of p-ing, etc. We seem to move here within a linguistic switching yard.
+But somehow they all seem to mutually correspond, in virtue of the fact that they all are identified by propositional complements: the assertion that a is P, the sentence "a is P", the belief that a is P, the proposition that a is P, the fact that a is P, the event of a's P-ing, the trope of a's being P, etc. We seem to move here within a linguistic switching yard.
 It is certainly instructive to study all the switches, but we seem to gain not much ground by doing so.

 The core deficit of all those variants of the correspondence theory of truth is their complete epistemological barrenness.
 We had hoped that truth theories give us guidance in finding the truth or at least in certifying when we possess the truth; this is our need.
 However, correspondence theories give us nothing of that sort.
-Already Berkeley has ridiculed the correspondence theory by remarking that only ideas are similar to ideas.
-We are caught within our ideas and can compare them only with further ideas and not with the external facts themselves.